-Today, as in 2001, Russia is the world’s largest producer of the metal.
-Mines there contribute about 40% of the world supply.
+Today, as of 2001, Russia is the world’s largest producer of metal.
+Mines there contribute about 40% of the world's supply.

 When the market ran into shortage, Russians, under President Boris Yeltsin, rode to the rescue.
 They were willing and able to bring more physical metal to market.

 The added supply turned the market around just in the nick of time.
 The LBMA and bullion banks got away with selling way more paper palladium than they could deliver.

 Today, palladium inventory is once again in short supply.
 This time around, however, the paper sellers in London and the COMEX may find themselves at the mercy of Vladimir Putin.